paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-8a-slum-clearance-urban-renewal-and-farm-housing.md

 (4) **Nonexclusiveness of remedies** — This subsection may not be construed to limit the applicability of any requirements, sanctions, penalties, or remedies established under any other law.
 The Secretary shall not be relieved of any obligation to carry out the requirements of this section because such other requirements, sanctions, penalties, or remedies apply.

 **(f) Limitation of assistance** The Secretary shall certify that assistance provided by the Secretary to any housing project shall not be more than is necessary to provide affordable housing after taking account of assistance from all Federal, State, and local sources.
-The Secretary shall adjust the amount of assistance provided to an applicant to compensate for any changes reported under subsection (c) of this section.
+The Secretary shall adjust the amount of assistance provided to an applicant to compensate for any changes reported under subsection (c).

 **(g) Regulations** Not less than 180 days following December 15, 1989, the Secretary shall promulgate regulations to implement this section.